 What influence will sports psychology have on rehabilitation of injuries and the improvement of performance of sports skills?

 Dr Larry W. McDaniel, Ed.D, Adrienna Rasche, Dr Laura Gaudet PhD. and Allen Jackson, MS.D will explain how integrating sports-related psychology into an athlete's everyday activities may be helpful to them.

 Introduction to Sports Psychology

 Psychological skills may boost sports-related injury rehabilitation.
 It is important to realize that there is not one specific psychological skill that assists in rehabilitation.
 Each psychological skill obtained must be individualized based on the psychological state of the individual and the sport that the individual is a participant.
 A few examples of psychological skills include mental imagery, goal setting, and positive self-talk.
-These psychological skills may be used during sport injury rehabilitation to motivate athletes to adhere to rehabilitation (Appaneal et al. 2008).
+These psychological skills may be used during sports injury rehabilitation to motivate athletes to adhere to rehabilitation (Appaneal et al. 2008).

-Knowledge and skills that contribute to successful rehabilitation of injured athletes include maintaining a positive attitude and a willingness to listen.
+Knowledge and skills that contribute to the successful rehabilitation of injured athletes include maintaining a positive attitude and a willingness to listen.
 Most importantly for psychological skills to be effective an athlete must be motivated and willing to learn about techniques used in rehabilitation procedures.
 An essential part of the healing process is the communication skills of the athletic trainers and physical therapists.
 An important consideration for the trainers or therapists is to keep the injured athlete involved with the team members and coaches.
 Trainers and therapist have an important role in setting realistic goals for the athlete to return to competition (Levy et al. 2008).

 Student-athletes who take academic classes that focus on psychological skills to improve game performance tend to experience more and achieve more in their sport of choice.
 These athletes demonstrate higher levels of leadership, play with more confidence, peak under pressure, and adjusting to adversity (Levy et al. 2008).

 Sports Psychology is a study of athletes and their behaviours